000xzhou/Shopify-Dev/README.md

 ### What I learned

-- Adding animation for the hamburger menu.
-The menu does not disappear right away instead animated out.
+- Adding animation for the hamburger menu display.
-- Dark and light mode.
-I learn how to store the perfered dark or light mode in local storage.
+- Dark and light mode. with local storage
 - Accessibility.
 I learn why and how area-expanded / data-state / visibily-hidden work.

 ### Resourses